naterowan00/uconn-project/README.md

 # uconn-project

 Hello!
-This repository contains the slides from my poster at the 2020 UConn Sports Analytics Symposium, as well as the code used to create the poster.
+If you are looking for the code and slides from my poster at UCSAS 2020, that can be found under the "poster" folder.
 The code should be run in the following order: read_data, data_cleaning, create_poster_plots.